Bet Selector Horse Racing Software

-The following articles are chapter extracts from Peter Bent's out-of-print books Form Analysis and Exotics Betting and The Thoroughbred and Exotics Betting and describe the authors approach to using the Tote Pro part of Bet Selector for exotics betting.
+The following is based on Peter Bent's out-of-print books Form Analysis and Exotics Betting and The Thoroughbred and Exotics Betting and describe the authors approach to using the Tote Pro part of Bet Selector for exotics.

 All winning horses enjoy three essential elements.
 If one or more of these ingredients are lacking, the horse is unlikely to win.
 Each winning horse will have enjoyed a relatively trouble free run, will be one of the better quality horses in this race and will be at its peak physical fitness.
 You must endeavour to select the horse which displays all three characteristics.

 The objective of the trifecta field selection strategy is to create a trifecta field roughly half the size of the race field.
-There is a sound reason for this selection strategy.
-Limiting the size of the trifecta field reduces your outlay and small outlays are the key to profitable exotics betting.
+There is a sound reason for this selection strategy as limiting the size of the trifecta field reduces your outlay.

 As stated earlier, a significant number of horses filling the first two places are found in the Bet Selector top five ranked horses.
-This top five now forms the nucleus of all exotic selections.
 Some of these horses will be stood out for first, second and third, while the remainder will be stood out for second and third only.
 In addition to these top five horses, a number of others may be stood out for third place only.

 To set a trifecta field, Bet Selector considers all horses with predicted margins within 3.3 lengths of the top ranked horse and if needed up to two lengths greater than the fifth ranked Bet Selector horse.
 The maximum number of selected horses should be five for races with no more than nine starters, eight if no more than twelve and nine if there are thirteen starters or more.
 These caps are introduced in an effort to keep outlays manageable.